Endogenous structural transformation in economic development: Complex economic structures and stagewise development

 \subsection{Intermediate goods and hierarchical production structures}

-The economy in the generic EST model produces the unique final good.
-We now extend it to an economy in which intermediate goods and a unique final good are produced and the final good uses intermediate goods as inputs.
-When a production structure is fixed in this economy, a variation of the non-balanced growth model (Acemoglu and Guerrieri, 2008) is obtained.
-Hence, the extended EST model here describes an economy of stagewise economic growth.
+We first consider an economy in which intermediate goods and a unique final good are produced and the final good uses intermediate goods as inputs.
+Using a variant of the non-balanced growth model (Acemoglu and Guerrieri, 2008) as building blocks, the economy experiences stage-wise economic growth with EST.